pucelle/vscode-css-navigation/README.md

 ### Go to Definition and Peek Definition

-In a HTML document, or a HTML like document whose extension is specified by `activeHTMLFileExtensions`, choose `Go to definition` or `Peek definition`, the extension will search related CSS & Scss & Less selectors in current workspace folder as definitions.
+In a HTML document, choose `Go to definition` or `Peek definition`, the extension will search related CSS & Scss & Less selectors in current workspace folder.

-Only within the word boundary of `<html-tag>`, `class="class-name"`, `id="id-name"`, you can `Go to definition` or `Peek definition`.

-Nesting reference "&" in Scss or Less is automatically combined:
+Nesting reference "&" in Scss or Less is automatically combined.

+The places you can find definitions:

+ - HTML (or files whose extension specified by `activeHTMLFileExtensions` option): `<html-tag>`, `class="class-name"`, `id="id-name"`.
+ - JSX & TSX: `className="class-name"`, `className={'class-name'}`.

 ![nesting](images/nesting.gif)

 ### Workspace symbols

-Allow to search workspace symbols in CSS & Scss & Less files across all activated workspace folders.
+Allows to search workspace symbols in CSS & Scss & Less files across all activated workspace folders.

 ![workspace-symbol](images/workspace-symbol.gif)

 ### Class Name and ID Completion

-Provide class name and id completion for your HTML files.
+Provides class name and id completion for your HTML files.

-It doesn't support remote sources, and doesn't follow the `<link>` tags in your HTML file to limit the completion results, but lists all the defined class & id name in CSS & Scss & Less files of your workspace folders.
+Not that the extension doesn't support remote sources, and doesn't follow the `<link>` tags in your HTML file to limit the completion results, it just lists all the defined class & id name in CSS & Scss & Less files in your workspace folders.

 ![completion](images/completion.gif)